 It offers a fully immersive, three-dimensional experience, where characters and objects are modeled and rendered in a 3D space.

-This style provides a high level of realism, with objects that can be viewed from any angle and detailed movements that mimic real-life physics.
+This 3D animation style provides a high level of realism, with objects that can be viewed from any angle and detailed movements that mimic real-life physics.
+Check out the above-listed healthcare explainer video to see this style in action.

 Now that all the major details about 2.5D animation have been discussed, let’s look at some 2.5D animation examples to put a face to everything we've learned so far.